tomballgithub/PokeAlarmWiki/Filters.md

 ```

 ## Egg Filters
-You may filter eggs based on raid levels or choose to ignore all eggs.
+You may filter eggs based on raid levels, gym sponsorship, or choose to ignore all eggs.

 The raid levels go from 1 to 5, where 1 is easiest and 5 is a legendary raid.